 A Turkish rock band that became the voice of a generation, blending political dissent with melodic hooks to achieve massive mainstream success.

-Formed in the mid-90s in Istanbul, Mor ve Ötesi emerged from the city's underground scene with a sound that was both introspective and fiercely energetic.
-Their breakthrough came not with a gentle nudge but with the seismic impact of their 2004 album 'Dünya Yalan Söylüyor' (The World is Lying), which captured the disillusionment of young Turks with sharp, poetic lyrics and driving guitar riffs.
-They transformed from cult favorites to national icons, their music providing a soundtrack for both personal angst and social commentary.
-Their 2008 Eurovision entry, 'Deli', was a defiant, politically-charged rock song that stood out starkly in the pop-heavy contest, cementing their reputation as artists unwilling to compromise their voice for wider appeal.
-For over two decades, their lineup, anchored by Harun Tekin's distinctive vocals, has remained a consistent and potent force in Turkish music, selling out arenas while maintaining their alternative rock credibility.
+Mor ve Ötesi released 'Dünya Yalan Söylüyor' (The World is Lying) in 2004, capturing the disillusionment of young Turks with sharp, poetic lyrics and driving guitar riffs.
+Formed in the mid-90s in Istanbul, the band emerged from the city's underground scene with a sound both introspective and fiercely energetic.
+The album transformed them from cult favorites to national icons, their music providing a soundtrack for personal angst and social commentary.
+Their 2008 Eurovision entry 'Deli' was a defiant, politically-charged rock song that stood out in the pop-heavy contest.
+Harun Tekin's distinctive vocals anchored the lineup for over two decades.
+The band sold out arenas while maintaining alternative rock credibility.

 1965–1980